 About Greg Cope White

 Author, blogger, television writer, actor, world traveler, and inveterate bon vivant, Greg Cope White is a former sergeant in the U.S. Marine Corps, now battling it out online and on television.

 He served six years in the Marines, achieving the rank of sergeant.
 Truly a glutton for punishment, he went on to complete Officer Candidate School over the course of two summers after boot camp—effectively completing basic training three times.

 He has a voracious appetite for life and contributes to The Huffington Post and Good Men Project.
 He's an on camera host of Unique Sweets on Cooking Channel.

-Greg’s a sixth generation Texan now living in Santa Monica.
+Greg’s a polo playing, sixth generation Texan now living in Santa Monica.
 He enjoys a broad platform from which he uses his unique voice to examine current pop culture trends.
 Plus he can cook.